h-milz/wireless-gk/doc/Components.md

 (side note: as I demonstrated on the [Filterdesign](Filterdesign.md) page, the analog circuitry will not be much better than 21 bits either.)

+# Copyright and Licensing

+The material in this git repository is copyrighted by me and licensed to you by the [GNU General Public License V3](https://www.gnu.org/licenses/gpl-3.0.en.html).
+Commercial use without written permission is strictly forbidden.
+If you are interested, feel free to ask for a commercial license.